orstavik/JoiComponents/README.md

 ## The native web components cookbook

 "The web component design patterns" is a set of recipes for developing simple and reusable web components.
-This book is framework independent: all patterns are intended to run natively on any browser that supports web components and vanilla es6.
+This book is framework independent: all patterns are intended to run natively in any browser that supports web components and vanilla es6.
-However, the book is meant to be framework relevant: the patterns should all be useful to understand either how to make web components in other frameworks or how other frameworks function internally.
+However, the book is meant to be framework relevant: the patterns should all be useful to understand either how to make web components in other frameworks or how other frameworks could or should function internally.

 WC patterns consists of the following types of recipes:
 * problem descriptions that detail and frame frequent issues and use-cases,